With a sound anchored in the roots and grooves of Americana music, Nellen Dryden offers up a mix of past and present with Standstill.

-It's a sound that began taking shape in New York City, where Dryden recorded her debut, Little Stray Heart, in 2016.
-That album found the songwriter mixing her childhood influences, including her father's country music favorites, with the jazz, soul, and blues music she'd studied at Sarah Lawrence College.
-Standstill also found her working closely with Jules Belmont, an electric guitarist and pedal steel player whose approach to music was shaped by world music, Ry Cooder, and other diverse sources.
+Although recorded in Dryden's adopted hometown of Nashville, TN, Standstill's mix of cosmic country, southern R&B, and roadhouse rock & roll began taking shape in New York City.
+It was there that Dryden began mixing her childhood influences — including her father's country music favorites — with the jazz, soul, and blues music she'd studied at Sarah Lawrence College.
+Meanwhile, she found a continuous collaborator in Jules Belmont, an electric guitarist and pedal steel player whose approach to music was shaped by the broad horizons of world music and the multi-cultural explorations of Ry Cooder.
 Together, the two carved out a unique sound that was both fresh and familiar, laying the brickwork for the pair's eventual move to Tennessee.

-There are references to racial inequality (the socially-conscious "What the Differences Are"), feminism ("She Wants It All"), and the detrimental effects of technology upon real-life interactions ("Come on Honey").
-Set to a soundtrack of grooves, guitars, and Stax-worthy keyboards, Stand Still is something rare in the Americana world: an album that's both danceable and lyrically-provoking.
+A modern-minded album about the human condition, Standstill is rooted in sharply-written songs that encourage Dryden's audience to love, listen, and live with compassion.
+There are references to racism (the socially-conscious "What the Differences Are"), feminism ("She Wants It All"), and the detrimental effects of technology upon real-life interactions ("Come on Honey"), with Dryden's lyrics focusing not only upon the songwriter herself, but upon the world around her.
+Set to a soundtrack of grooves, guitars, and Stax-worthy keyboards, Standstill is something rare in the Americana world: an album that's both danceable and lyrically-provoking.
 It's music that targets the heart, head, and feet.
 Music with movement and a message.

-Photos: Sarah Gallina
+Flower photo by Sarah Gallina